OEHC/praqma.com/_posts/2016-10-25-praqtitioner.md

 What this means is that we implement Continuous Delivery and DevOps in some of the most challenging and demanding real-life scenarios.

-Our policy with our clients is buy a man and get a team - which in plain english translates to the direct opposite of body shopping.
+Our credo is: _buy a man and get a team_ - which in plain english translates to _the direct opposite of body shopping_.
 None of our customers have ever seen a CV on any of our consultants.
 We deliver our work as a service, and it includes expertise in any approach or technology that could fit into the DevOps tool-stack or Continuous Delivery methodology.

-Our credo is: _"buy a man and get a team"_.

 # What's the job?